wxWidgets/wxWidgets/docs/contributing/about-platform-toolkit-and-library-names.md

 --------------------------------------------------------------------

-`$lib_extension` is system specific and most usually set to `'.a'` for a static UNIX library, `'.so.$so_version'` for a shared UNIX library, `'.lib'` for a static MSVC library or `'.dll'` for a shared MSVC library.
+`$lib_extension` is system specific.
+On UNIX, it is most usually set to `'.a'` for a static library and `'.so.$so_version'` for a shared library.
+On Windows, it is `'.lib'` for a static or import MSVC library, `'.a'` for a static or import GCC or clang library, and `'.dll'` for a shared library.

 --------------------------------------------------------------------

 `type` is used to indicate a shared or static build.
-For MSVC, type is `'lib'` for shared libraries and `'dll'` for static libraries.
+On Windows, type is `'dll'` for shared libraries and `'lib'` for static libraries.
 On UNIX, type is empty for shared libraries and `'static'` for static libraries.

 --------------------------------------------------------------------